mabrobotics/MD80-x-CANdle-Documentation/software_package/Quick startup guide ROS.md

 :align: center
 :class: no-scaled-link
 ```
-According to the status messages we have added two MD80 actuators.
+According to the status messages we have added two MD series actuators.

 ## Set mode
 Next the desired control mode should be selected.
 This is accomplished with `/set_mode_md80s` service.